Nougat is now most popular Android operating system

-First released 18 months ago, Nougat is now the most popular Android OS in the world, having finally overtaken Marshmallow.
+First released 18 months ago, Nougat is now the most popular Android OS in the world, having finally overtaken its predecessor, Marshmallow.

 Nougat (7.0 and 7.1) is installed on 28.5 per cent of Android phones, according to visits to the Google Play store in the first week of February as reported by 9 to 5 Google.